solangegueiros/chainlink-keepers-tutorial/README.md

 If you haven't enabled it, perform the following steps:

-1. Click on the 3rd button at the left side, selecting Solidity compiler
+1. Click on the 3rd button at the left side, selecting Solidity compiler.

 2. Click on the button Compile Counter.sol.